The Problem: Rules Nobody Reads

 experienceSchema,

 The canonical vocabularies are literal arrays: 9 categories, 53 tags.
-A tag merge map handles known synonyms (a11y to Accessibility, CSS3 to CSS).
-New categories or tags require updating the schema, which means updating the style guide first.
-That is the point: vocabulary changes are deliberate, not accidental.
+A tag merge map handles the known synonyms (a11y to Accessibility, CSS3 to CSS).
+Adding a new category or tag means editing the schema, which means editing the style guide first, and that's the whole point: vocabulary changes should be deliberate, not accidental.

 The Runner